pistacheio/pistache/README.md

 - s390x

 ### Ubuntu PPA (Stable)
-If you would like to use [stable](https://launchpad.net/%7Ekip/+archive/ubuntu/pistache) packages, run the following:
+Currently there is no stable release of Pistache published to the [stable](https://launchpad.net/%7Ekip/+archive/ubuntu/pistache) PPA.
+However, when that time comes, run the following to install a stable package:

 ```console
 $ sudo add-apt-repository ppa:kip/pistache